gulsenece/JavaApplications/README.md

 # JavaApplications
-JAVA101
+💻 JAVA101 💻

+My aim is understanding the java language basically.

-HelloEclipse.java is first code block of Java language for display the code block on the screen
+HelloEclipse.java is first code block of Java language for display the code block on the screen.